jessdriscoll/jessdriscoll.github.io/_posts/2002/2002-01-04-reading-log.md

 September 17, 2011
 The Brilliant Fall of Gianna Z. by Kate Messner

+September 17, 2011
+Politicking: How to Get Elected, Take Action, and Make an Impact in Your Community by William Rauch

+>Be yourself: voters can spot a phoney mile away--and phonies don't get elected

 October 08, 2011
 The Big Moo: Stop Trying to be Perfect and Start Being Remarkable by The Group of 33